 “The Soviet Union’s burgeoning strategic bomber arm carried out attacks on Berlin too.”

-ALMOST FROM THE start of the Second World War, Berlin was in the crosshairs of Allied bombers.
+WITHIN A YEAR of the start of the Second World War, Berlin found itself in the crosshairs of Allied bombers.

 Beginning with the first British raid on the Nazi capital, launched on Aug.
 25, 1940, through to the last attacks leading up to VE Day, RAF Bomber Command dropped an estimated 45,000 tons of ordnance on the city.
 American planes were responsible for an additional 23,000 tons in the war’s last two years.
-In all, the western Allies launched more than 360 raids.
+In all, the western Allies launched more than 360 raids on the city.

 Stalin Strikes Back

-The Soviet bombing campaign of Berlin began as a simple retaliation to German air strikes on Moscow.
+The Soviet Union’s bombing campaign of Berlin began as a tit-for-tat response to German air strikes on Moscow.

 Within hours of the German bombardment, the Soviet dictator ordered commanders of the Voyenno-Vozdushny Sili (V-VS), or the “Red Air Force,” to draw up plans for an immediate retaliation against the enemy capital.
 Carrying out the directive would prove to be a challenge.
 The U.S.S.R. had only one make of modern heavy bomber in 1941, the Petlyakov Pe-8, and not many were availble.